AndyyyYuuu/lm-is-compressor/README.md

 ### Chunk Processing

 ### KV-Caching
 KV-caching was used to accelerate language model inference.

+In a transformer, the three numbers key (K), query (Q), and value (V) are computed for each input token.
+K and V are

-Given a chunk size of 2048 characters (amounting to around 400-500 tokens for typical text), the addition of KV-caching can decrease inference time by around 80%.
+Given a chunk size of 2048 characters (amounting to around 400-500 GPT-2 tokens for typical text), the addition of KV-caching can decrease inference time by around 80%.

 <img width="700" alt="kv_cache_effects" src="https://github.com/user-attachments/assets/c13198ae-22db-4f3d-8048-a8e56f8cf720" />